langsci/74/README.md

-# 74Brindle
-A dictionary and grammatical outline of Chakali}
+A dictionary and grammatical outline of Chakali